Ph.D. in Education, Concentration in Educational Psychology

 - Tour one of our Research Labs in Oliver Hall to see research in action

-- Review Dr. Zumbrunn’s lab website to learn more about the current projects and research being done in the Educational Psychology program
+- Review Drs.
+Zumbrunn and Koenka’s lab website to learn more about the current projects and research being done in the Educational Psychology program

 - Review Dr. Bae's faculty page and lab website to learn more about the current projects and research being done in the Educational Psychology program